Cash Games, Poker Basics, Poker Strategy, Tournaments

 Another important factor to consider when deciding your bet sizing is the effective stack size and how your chosen bet size will impact your bets on future streets.

-The key to proper bet sizing is planning ahead and thinking about how the pot will look if you apply one bet size instead of another.
+The key to proper bet sizing is planning and considering how the pot will look if you use one bet size instead of another.

 When making a flop bet, you should make sure to size it up so that you are either going all-in on the turn if the stack-to-pot ratio is small or that you can bet both turn and river for reasonable bet sizes at higher stack-to-pot ratios.